Irrational Behaviour in Dogs

 Clicker training is particularly good for boosting confidence.
 Anticipation promotes the release of Dopamine (the happy hormone) so if you can, try to integrate a clicker into your training routine.

-How can I help you with your dogs irrational behaviour?
+How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline